hbz/lobid-blog/_drafts/nwbib-and-wikidata.md

 ### Updating the classification

 With this approach the following process for updating the classification could be implemented.
 It enables direct use of a newly added place in the cataloging process:
-1. NWBib editor decides to add or edit a place.
-They add a `P6814` statement to the respective Wikidata entry (which might have to be created from scratch for some places).
+1. NWBib editor decides to change an entry or to inlcude a new place by adding an [NWBib ID (P6814)](https://www.wikidata.org/wiki/Property:P6814) statement.
-2. Editor clicks a button in the test system to trigger a new build of the classification.
+2. NWBib editor triggers a new build of the classification in the test system by clicking a button "Update from Wikidata" and checks whether the desired change is achieved.
-3. Editor can now use the test classification for copying the entry into Aleph as described above.
+3. Editor can now already use the test classification for copying the entry into Aleph as described above.
-4. If everything is fine on test, editor notifies the Open Inftrastructure (OI) team via email to update the classification on production.
+4. If everything is fine on test, editor notifies the lobid team via email and requests a rebuild of the classification in production.
-5. OI team updates the classification in the production system and consults editors if possible undesired changes occured in Wikidata.
+5. lobid team updates the classification in the production system and notifies editors about possible undesired changes coming in from Wikidata.

 ### Assessment

-Both the people responsible for cataloging and the development team are very pleased with the results of the project and the achieved possibilities of maintaining and using a rather big spatial classification.
+Both the NWBib editors who are responsible for cataloging and the development team are very pleased with the results of the project and the achieved possibilities of maintaining and using a larger spatial classification.
 In the rest of the text, we will outline the implementation and point out problems we ran into and decisions we had to make.

-## Division of technical and editorial NWBib work
+## NWBib as part of hbz union catalogue

 Before diving deeper into the actual project, a short explainer on how the technical and editorial work is divided between different people and institutions.
 NWBib editors are working at the University and State Libraries Düsseldorf and Münster while the whole underlying technical infrastructure (from cataloging to the web presence of NWBib) is managed by hbz which mostly means: the Open Infrastructure team (of which the author of this article is a member).

-## NWBib as part of hbz union catalogue

-NWBib editors use our Aleph union catalog for cataloguing, which means that NWBib records are also part of [lobid-resources](https://lobid.org/resources), a LOD-based web API for the union catalogue, at its core consiting of JSON-LD indexed in Elasticsearch.
-(See [all blog posts about lobid-resources](https://blog.lobid.org/tags/lobid-resources.))
+NWBib editors use the Aleph union catalog for cataloguing, which means that NWBib records are also part of [lobid-resources](https://lobid.org/resources), a LOD-based web API for the union catalogue, at its core consisting of JSON-LD indexed in Elasticsearch.
+(See [the blog posts about lobid-resources](https://blog.lobid.org/tags/lobid-resources.))
 Within lobid-resources, all NWBib titles are marked like this:

 ```json
 {